 AND YOU SHALL LOVE YOUR NEIGHBOR

 Pelham Road reserves the right to accept everyone.
 We are a progressive, open and inclusive congregation.
-Our church facilities are open to a variety of community organizations: Upstate Christian Singles, Nar-a-Non, I-9 Sports, The Green School to name a few.
+Our church facilities are open to a variety of community organizations: Upstate Christian Ministries, Nar-a-Non, AA, The Green School to name a few.